hankmorgan/UWReverseEngineering/Guide to the Ultima Underworlds.md

 | Offset  |  Size         | Name                      | Notes                                         |
 |---------|---------------|---------------------------|-----------------------------------------------|
 | 0       | int8          | Nutrition                 | The amount of hunger reduction of a food item |

+When used with liquids a negative value is stored.
+In this case, minus this value is added to the player ``intoxication`` value.

 #### Trigger Type Table
 This table associates the various ``triggers`` with their general type to control the circumstances in which they fire.